may enter Germany without a visa. Please find detailed information on the website of the German Federal Foreign Office.

 Please note that, unfortunately, we cannot guarantee you will get a place in the courses that you have listed in your study plan / learning agreement when you applied to TUM.
 So even though you have been accepted, you will not be automatically registered for these courses at TUM and have to register for courses yourself.
 You will receive further information about the registration process in an e-mail from us.

 Besides the main campus in Munich, TUM also has campuses in Garching, Freising, Straubing, and Heilbronn.
-They are home to 15 schools and departments and the university's research facilities.
+They are home to the departments and schools and the university's research facilities.

 TUM receives a limited number of dormitory offerings for TUMexchange students.
 For participants in other programs such as Erasmus+, we gladly assist them in their search on the private market.